How do I deal with outliers with Ellistat Data Analysis?

-When analysing a series of data, we sometimes come across values that do not appear to be part of the normal distribution of the data.
-These points are known as outliers and, as usual, you shouldn't always rely on your intuition to be able to detect whether a value is an outlier or not.
+When analyzing a series of data, we sometimes find ourselves confronted with values that do not appear to be part of the normal distribution of the data.
+These points are known as outliers and, as usual, you can't always rely on your intuition to detect whether a value is an outlier or not.
 There are tests that can highlight them and statistical software such as Ellistat to help you with the calculations.

 From a statistical point of view, an outlier is a value that does not belong to the normal distribution of the data.
-It can come from :
+It can arise from :

-• A special cause, such as a piece not being washed before measuring.
+- A special cause, such as a piece not washed before measuring.

-All statistical calculations using the properties of the normal distribution (statistical tests, capability calculations, out-of-tolerance % calculations) are very sensitive to the presence of outliers, so it is important to understand their origin and eliminate them before using these calculations.
-Non-parametric statistical tests, which are much less sensitive to outliers, may also be used.
+All statistical calculations using the properties of the normal law (statistical tests, capability calculations, out-of-tolerance % calculations) are very sensitive to the presence of outliers, so it's important to understand their origin and eliminate them before using these calculations.
+Non-parametric statistical tests may also be used, as they are much less sensitive to outliers.

 Two main tests are used: